react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 DragSource
 ===================

-Wrap your component with `DragSource` to make it draggable.
-It is a higher-order component that accepts three required parameters:
+Wrap your component with `DragSource` to make it draggable. `DragSource` is a higher-order component accepting three required parameters.
+They are described in detail below.

-* `type`, a constant uniquely identifying the kind of data being dragged;
-* `spec`, a specification object that lets you react to the drag events;
-* `collect`, a function collecting the props to inject into the draggable component.

-They are explored in detail below.

 >**Note: This documentation page uses the concepts established in the overview.**
 >**Please make sure to [read the overview](/docs-overview.html) first.**